syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Form-Filling-in-PDF.md

 {% endhighlight %}
 {% endtabs %}

-## Modify the existing form field at runtime
+## Modify the Existing Form Field at Runtime

 The PDF Viewer allows users to programmatically modify existing form fields without user interaction at runtime.

-The following code snippet explains how to modify properties of the form field textbox during runtime.
-Similarly, we can implement this for all other form fields.
+The following code sample explains how to modify properties of the form field textbox during runtime.
+Similarly, you can implement this for all other form fields.

 {% tabs %}
 {% highlight C# %}